atolab/zenoh-web/content/docs/migration_1.0/Rust.md

 ## Callbacks run in background until session is closed

-Session entities, e.g. subscribers, declared with callbacks are no more undeclared when they are dropped; there is no more need to keep a variable around when the intent is to have it run until the session is closed.
+Session entities, e.g. subscribers, declared with callbacks are no longer undeclared when they are dropped; there is no longer need to keep a reference to an entity when the intent is to have it run until the session is closed.

 ```rust
 let session = zenoh::open(zenoh::config::peer()).await. unwrap();